Quantitative approaches for multi-scale structural analysis with atomic resolution electron microscopy: Mapping symmetry breaking with Fourier damping

-\ptitle{into params} For robust, scalable analysis of STEM images, understanding the effects of parameter choices on the image processing is critical.
-For the Fourier damping approach described here, two key parameters are: (1) the number of superlattice peaks damped, and (2) the size of the region damped around each peak.
+(1) the number of superlattice peaks damped, and (2) the size of the region damped around each peak.
 Varying the number of peaks damped controls what information is mapped back to real space and can affect the accuracy of measured distortions (Suppl.
-Fig. S2).
+Fig. 2) \cite{supp}.
 The presence of inhomogeneity, including defects like the anti-phase boundary shown in Figure \ref{fig:F3}, will broaden the superlattice peaks associated with symmetry-breaking distortions.
 The information in the Fourier transform which encodes the morphology of the order will extend away from the reciprocal lattice points into their peak tails, meaning that the size of the damped reciprocal space regions is also an important parameter to consider when conducting this analysis.

-\ptitle{sim and validation - number of peaks} The quantitative dependence of Fourier damping measurements on these parameters -- size and number of damping masks -- is assessed on simulated STEM images with known atomic displacements.
+The quantitative dependence of Fourier damping measurements on these parameters -- size and number of damping masks -- is assessed on simulated STEM images with known atomic displacements.
 Varying both the number of peaks ($N$) and the radius of the circular region of reciprocal space about each peak ($\sigma$) which are damped, displacements are first measured on a test image of a structure modulated by uniform sinusoidal atomic displacements similar to those shown in Figure \ref{fig:F2}.
 Damping fewer superlattice peaks reduces the measured amplitude of the atomic displacements, as can be seen in Figure \ref{fig:F4}a.
 As the number of damped peaks increases, the measured displacement amplitude approaches – but remains systematically smaller than – that of the true displacements in the structure (Fig. \ref{fig:F4}b).
 Thus, damping a large set of peaks including those at large angles and higher order satellites - in practice, as many superlattice peaks as can be identified in the Fourier transform - is critical to estimate the amplitude of atomic displacements, and such measurements should be interpreted as a lower bound on the true displacement.